 The best and possible way for attaching concrete blocks to styrofoam is a glue with spray, like the Loctite Power Grab Ultimate Construction Adhesive.

-Gluing Styrofoam is very easy if you can select proper adhesive.
+Gluing Styrofoam is very easy if you can select the proper adhesive.
 Half of your sweat is gone if you start doing your projects with the right glue.I hope you choose one from our details review.

-To guide towards your desired tools regarding the crafting, we tried to shorten the best glue for styrofoam list for you in case you don’t get lost among all the varieties out there.
+To guide you towards desired tools regarding crafting, we tried to shorten the best glue for styrofoam list for you in case you don’t get lost among all the varieties out there.

 Hopefully, you will be benefited.
 Happy crafting!